GLOBAL MARKETS-Fed points upwards for rates, world stocks lurch downward

 “When I look at the fundamentals, I see stable growth in all major economies, good earnings from the majority of companies and in a historical context, I see low interest rates and low inflation,” Owens Thomsen said.

+The latter failed to even benefit from robust earnings updates from a series of firms ranging from British bank Barclays to French utility Veolia.

-MSCI’s all-country equity index stayed under pressure, losing 0.4 percent for its third straight day of losses, while emerging equities lost 1 percent.
+MSCI’s all-country equity index fell 0.4 percent for its third straight day of losses while emerging equities lost 1 percent.

-New York was set for another weak session, with S&P futures down around 0.3 percent.
+New York was set for another weak session, futures suggested, with S&P futures down around 0.3 percent.

-The impact of the Fed’s minutes was further tempered by the latest minutes from the European Central Bank, which retained its dovish stance and said even changes in communication would be “premature”.

-The comments suggest that policymakers will move by increments, keeping one eye on markets to avoid having to backtrack.
+Analysts noted that the January Fed meeting had happened after lawmakers approved a $1.5 trillion package of tax cuts, potentially adding more fuel to an economy which has already picked up steam.

+The 3 percent level on 10-year U.S. yields is seen as a huge psychological milestone for bulls and bears alike.

+The firmer dollar pummelled commodities too - Brent crude futures were down 0.4 percent while gold and copper prices also fell .

-Reporting by Sujata Rao; Additional reporting by Wayne Cole in Sydney; Editing by Catherine Evans
+Reporting by Sujata Rao; Additional reporting by Wayne Cole in Sydney; Editing by Hugh Lawson